 There is a great deal of functionality to aim for in this programming project.
 Do not worry if you cannot implement all of the functionality.
 Get as much of it working as you can.
-As we have throughout the semester, we will consider issues of style and design, in addition to correctness, when we grade your final program.
-It is always best to have full functionality, but you are better off having most of the functionality and a beautifully organized program than all of the functionality and a sloppy, poorly commented program.
+As we have done throughout the semester, we will consider both issues of correctness and issues of style when grading your program.
+It is always best to have full functionality, but you are better off having most of the functionality and a beautifully organized program than all of the functionality with a program that is sloppy, poorly commented, etc.